How to Become an Infusion Nurse

 An IV infusion nurse is a registered nurse (RN) who specializes in administering IV fluids, including chemotherapy, antibiotics, blood products, and immunotherapy medications.
 They are also adept at drawing blood and placing central, midline, and peripheral intravenous access lines.

-Although most RNs can establish a basic IV line, IV infusion nurses handle complicated or challenging placements and administrations.
+While most RNs can start a basic IV, IV infusion nurses handle complicated or challenging placements and administrations.
 For example, the added training needed to become an IV infusion nurse enables them to place an IV in an infant, older person, dehydrated person, or someone with a more specialized medical situation.

 IV infusion nurses can work in hospitals, clinics, home healthcare, cancer centers, infusion centers, and medical spas.
-Depending on your work setting, you may work nontraditional hours.
+Depending on your work setting, hours may vary and could include evenings, weekends, and on-call shifts.

 Steps to Becoming an IV Infusion Nurse

-The first step to becoming an IV infusion nurse is to become an RN and earn a license to work in the state where you intend to practice.
-After earning a two or four-year degree, you’ll need to pass the NCLEX-RN examination and gain relevant nursing experience.
+The first step to becoming an IV infusion nurse is to become an RN and obtain a nursing license to work in the state where you intend to practice.
+After earning a two or four-year nursing degree, you’ll need to pass the NCLEX-RN examination and gain relevant nursing experience.
+Most employers also require active certification in basic life support (BLS) and sometimes advanced cardiac life support (ACLS).

 - 1

-You must complete either a two-year associate degree in nursing (ADN) or a four-year bachelor of science in nursing (BSN) from an accredited program.
-Most employers in healthcare prefer BSN-prepared nurses.
-Students starting with an ADN can enroll in an RN-to-BSN program to attain a more advanced degree.
-People with a bachelor’s degree in another field can consider an accelerated BSN program (ABSN), which can take as few as 18 months.
+You can complete either a two-year associate degree in nursing (ADN) or a four-year bachelor of science in nursing (BSN) from an accredited program.
+Most employers prefer BSN-prepared nurses.
+Students starting with an ADN can enroll in an RN-to-BSN program to advance their degree.
+People with a bachelor’s degree in another field can consider an accelerated BSN program (ABSN), which can take as few as 11-18 months.

 - 2